wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 ## Calculating the sequence

 As we have already initialised our array with the values 0 and 1 for `f[0]` and `f[1]` respectively, our loop will always be able to calculate the next number in the sequence.
 The line `movl -4(%esp, %ecx, 4), %ebx` shows another variation of indexing into memory with the `-4` out the front indicating a second, relative offset to the address within the parenthesis.
-What this does in effect is get the value 4 bytes down in memory (up the stack) from the current location of (esp + ecx * 4).
+What this does in effect is get the value 4 bytes down in memory (up the stack) from the current location of (esp + ecx * 4); effectively:

+&nbsp;&nbsp; ( esp + ( ecx * 4 ) ) - 4

 This corresponds to the value in our C code of `f[i-1]`.
 The value in memory is placed into the `ebx` register for calculating the next value in the sequence.